Leopold von Gilsa: Gettysburg

 In June 1863, Von Gilsa initially had bad relations with the new division commander, Francis C. Barlow, who put him under arrest for allowing more than one man at a time to leave the column to get water.
 (The Germans thought Barlow a petty tyrant.)
 Von Gilsa was back in command of his brigade at the Battle of Gettysburg.
 On the first day, Barlow advanced his division to a knoll in advance of his assigned position, today known as Barlow Knoll.
 Von Gilsa's command was on the right flank of the line, and it was ousted from its position by the Confederate division of Jubal Early, which outflanked Barlow's line.

 On the second day, the remainder of von Gilsa's brigade was positioned in a lane at the foot of Cemetery Hill.
 The line, as established by acting division commander Adelbert Ames was too thin, and an attack by Early's division broke through.
-Troops of the Eleventh Corps, assisted by the brigade of Samuel Carroll from II Corps, expelled the Confederate attackers.
+Troops of the XI Corps, assisted by the brigade of Samuel Carroll from II Corps, expelled the Confederate attackers.
 Carroll's brigade joined the XI Corps soldiers in holding the line against any potential Confederate attack on the third day of the battle.